germanparra0202/germanparra0202/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is German Parra
 ====================================================================================================================================

 Backend Developer.
 Leader.
-Product Manager.Student
+L2 Data Analyst .Student
 ------------------------------------------

 I have been coding for four years now, getting some Full-Stack development experience but focusing mainly on the backend.
 Through my experiences with Ombre, IBM, and Visa, I have worked on making internal applications, making significant database schema changes that were reflected throughout the codebase, and have worked on IBM's operating system, just to name a few.
 I am very passionate about continuing my journey of growth and am particularly interested in backend development.

 * 🌍  I'm based in Austin, Texas
 * ✉️  You can contact me at [germanparra32@gmail.com](mailto:germanparra32@gmail.com)
-* 🚀  I'm currently working on [My Startup Chesswala](http://chesswala.com/)
+* 🚀  I'm currently working on [My Startup Healthcare Analytics](https://carevestanalytics-e4freqgfacd0ecet.eastus-01.azurewebsites.net/)
 * 🧠  I'm learning Django and Flask

 Quick About Me: